 North East Link Project works approval application

 EPA has received and accepted a works approval application for the construction of the tunnel ventilation system.
 This is required as part of the NELP.
 The project’s tunnel ventilation system is scheduled per the Environment Protection (Scheduled Premises) Regulations 2017.
-A works approval is required under the Environment Protection Act 1970.
+A works approval is required under the Act.
 More information on EPA works approvals.

 The works approval application is included as Attachment VI of the North East Link EES.

-EPA is currently undertaking an assessment of the works approval application.
-EPA will:
+EPA undertook an assessment of the works approval application:

-- review all relevant public submissions made to the IAC
+- reviewed all relevant public submissions made to the IAC

-- review the Minister for Planning’s assessment of the EES
+- reviewed the Minister for Planning’s assessment of the EES

-- finalise its assessment decision of the WAA.
+- finalised its assessment decision of the WAA.

 EPA's priority is the health of the community and the environment.
-We will ensure the application complies with the Environment Protection Act 1970 and relevant environmental policies.
+We ensured the application complied with the Act and relevant environmental policies.